• Skip to primary navigation

 • In a separate bowl, add sugar, egg, milk, butter, and lemon zest.
 Mix until fully combined.
 Add wet mixture to dry mixture and stir until just combined.

 • Fill mini muffin tins halfway with batter.
-Bake for 12-14 minutes, or until a toothpick inserted in the middle comes out clean (or with crumbs, not batter).
+Bake for about 12-14 minutes, or until the center pops back when gently pressed.

 • Allow pan to cool for 5 minutes before removing muffins from pan.
 If needed, use a butter knife around the edges of the pan to loosen your muffins.
 Allow to cool completely before storing in a sealed container.